jianwen-android/notes-sst-/History/Notes/Hitler/Chancellor to Dictator.md

 7. SS and Gestapo struck terror into many Nazi opponents
 8. Many fled the country e.g. Albert Einstein and writer Thomas Mann

-# Getting rid of all Opposition
+# Getting rid of all opposition

-## The Night of the Long Knives 1934
+## The night of the long knives 1934

 - Germany army officers were unimpressed with Hitler & SA
 - Ernst Rohm, leader of the SA, was disappointed